TessaMacNish/nextflow_pipeline_for_GATK_SNP_calling/README.md

 ## What does this pipeline do?

 This pipline works for paired end fastq.gz files that have already been downloaded.
-It will clean the files, filter them, map them to a reference, perform base recalibration, call germline SNPs via local re-assembly of haplotypes, create a genomic database, and perform joint genotyping.
+It will clean the files, filter them, map them to a reference, perform base recalibration, call germline SNPs via local re-assembly of haplotypes, create or update a genomic database, and perform joint genotyping.
 The tools used in this pipeline are gatk4 version 4.6.1.0, fastp version, 1.0.1, samtools version 1.22.1, and bwa version 0.7.19.

 ## Running this pipeline using only default parameters